Pavanisoma/ImageCounter/README.md

 2. docker run -d —name client -p 8081:8080 pavanidocid/counterclient:final

-3. Open your browser to http://localhost:8081 and you should see the app.
+3. Open your browser to http://localhost:8081 and you should see the app

 ### Features:

-1.Able to upvate or downvote the image score.
+1.Able to upvate or downvote the image score

 2. Retrieve image score when application is running